brandonp2412/Quitter/README.md

 flutter run
 ```

-## Contributing

-We welcome contributions!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-Please ensure your code adheres to the project's coding style and includes appropriate tests.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.